RogerMarsh/dptdb/README.txt

       Download and install the MinGW Installation Manager under Wine.

       Follow the `MinGW`_ instructions to install at least the MinGW base and gcc-g++ compiler suite.
-(MSYS is not needed because the host operating system provides those things.)

       Download and install Python if not already present.
 (Your distribution almost certainly provides Python.)